Activists keep up pressure as Biden weighs student debt move

 “I’m in the process of taking a hard look at whether or not there will be additional debt forgiveness,” he said.
 “And I’ll have an answer on that in the next couple of weeks.”

-It’s possible that his idea will include means testing, which involves limiting by income who would see their debts forgiven.
+His idea may include means-testing, which involves limiting by income who would see their debts forgiven.

 “He has talked in the past about how, you know, he doesn’t believe that millionaires and billionaires, obviously, should benefit, or even people from the highest income,” White House press secretary Jen Psaki said Thursday.
 “So that’s certainly something he would be looking at.”